netbox-community/netbox-chart/charts/netbox/docs/auth.md

 If you need to specify your own CA certificate, follow the instructions below.

 #### Option 1.
-In your `values.yaml` file define the directory already containing your CA certificate.
+In your `values.yaml` file define the directory already containing your CA certificate

 ```yaml
   ldap: